orientechnologies/orientdb-docs/source/Javascript-Command.md

 This line connects to the remote server and executes 10 queries on the console.
 The <code>end</code> command switches the mode back to the OrientDB console and then executes the console <code>exit</code> command.

-Below an example to display the result of a query server and client side.
+Below is an example to display the results of a query on the server and on the client.
 <ol>
   <li>connects to the remote server as <code>admin</code></li>
-  <li>Execute a query and assign the result to the variable <code>r</code>, then display it server side and return it to be displayed client side too</li>
+  <li>executes a query and assigns the result to the variable <code>r</code>, then displays it server-side and returns it to be displayed on the client side too</li>
-  <li>Exit the console</li>
+  <li>exits the console</li>
 </ol>

 ### Interactive mode